Jakhongir222/Jakhongir222/README.md

 I'm a full-stack software developer with a passion for writing clean, efficient code.
 I'm a graduate of the super competitive bootcamp program at </salt> School of Applied Technology in Stockholm, where I learned how to turn my love for OOP and TDD into a career.

 I'm not just a coder though, I have a strong problem-solving skills and a keen eye for detail.
-Plus, my background in Tourism Management has taught me how to navigate different cultures and communicate effectively with all types of people.
+Plus, I have experience collaborating with stakeholders and understanding business requirements.
+I have experience working as a Scrum Master, facilitating agile processes and ensuring smooth team collaboration.

-When it comes to tech, I have worked with Java, JavaScript, Typescript, HTML, CSS, Maven, Node.js, SpringBoot, SpringApi, React, MongoDB, PostgreSQL, Azure, Vercel, Git, REST, Docker, TDD, and CI/CD.
+When it comes to tech stack, I have worked with Java, JavaScript, Typescript, HTML, CSS, Maven, Node.js, BMC Remedy, SpringBoot, SpringApi, React, MongoDB, AWS, PostgreSQL, Azure, Vercel, Git, REST, Docker, TDD, and CI/CD.
 But, I'm always looking to learn more and stay on top of the latest trends in the industry.

-So, if you're looking for a driven, adaptable, and all-around awesome full-stack developer, give me a call!
+Currently working as a Software Developer/SM at Scania, where I contribute to the development and maintenance of software solutions, collaborating with cross-functional teams to deliver high-quality products
 </details>

 ### Checkout my Portfolio